25+ Easy Pottery Painting Ideas For Mugs, Plates, And Bowls

 Or for a real challenge, you can try to draw a complete landscape as well.
 Of course, this is much more difficult.
 And you’ll need some special paint, since standard pottery paint doesn’t make these smooth gradations very well.

-Pottery painting ideas for bowls
+Plate painting ideas

 Among all ceramics, plates are the easiest to paint.
 You can paint almost anything you want because most plates have little to no curvature.